 Table of Contents

-What is Program Budget?
+What is a Program Budget?

-Example of Program Budget
+Example of a Program Budget

-Advantages and Disadvantages of Program Budget
+Advantages and Disadvantages of a Program Budget

-Advantages of Program Budget
+Advantages of a Program Budget

 - It helps in determining the priority of the projects.